 prayerfully consider our discipleship hopes and desires for those in our ministries, our families, our small groups, and any other community of believers.

-Here are some reflection questions and dialogue prompts to get you started:
+Here are some reflection questions and dialogue prompts:

 How do the three main tree elements relate and work together?

-trunk – which is a strong core of love, trust, etc.;
+trunk – a strong core of love, trust, humility, obedience

-branches – which are expressions or displays of specific behaviors and attitudes repeatedly highlighted throughout scripture
+branches – expressions or displays of specific behaviors and attitudes repeatedly highlighted throughout scripture

 In your current season of life, how do engage in, experience, or express each of the different elements in the tree?